bogdan8z/BackgroundServiceWeb/README.md

-# Background Processing Service for ASP.NET Core Web
+# Background Processing Service for ASP.NET Core
 * Using .NET 6.0
 * The background task can be found in [Tasks](Tasks/) folder and will run every 10seconds (configurable)